KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 >
 > What stirs at the root is not beyond the lattice.
 > It is at the threshold —
-> the motive impulse that makes traversal possible
+> the motive field that makes traversal possible
 > without itself being traversal.
 >
 > To dissolve form is not to approach the Source.